Faf du Plessis: Captaincy and beyond

-Du Plessis is noted for his leadership and strategical excellence, but he is also known for emphasizing team culture, relationships and listening to his players.
+du Plessis is noted for his leadership and strategical excellence, but he is also known for emphasizing team culture, relationships and listening to his players.
 His captaincy record was hampered by the transitional team and racial quotas based team selections but still fared well.
 On 24 August 2017, du Plessis was named as the captain in all three formats when de Villiers stepped down from ODI captaincy.
 On the same day, he was named as the captain of World XI team for the three T20Is in Lahore, Pakistan.
 Pakistan won the series 2–1.
 Following the conclusion of the series, Faf du Plessis said how much it meant for the people of Pakistan and that it hopefully will bring cricket back to the country.

 In March 2019, in the second ODI against Sri Lanka, du Plessis scored his 5,000th run in ODI cricket.
 The following month, he was named as the captain of South Africa's squad for the 2019 Cricket World Cup.
 He finished the tournament as the leading run-scorer for South Africa, with 387 runs in nine matches.

 In August 2019, he was named the Men's Cricketer of the Year at Cricket South Africa's annual award ceremony.
 In December 2020, in the first Test against Sri Lanka, du Plessis scored his 4,000th run and his tenth century in Test cricket.
 He ended with 199, becoming the 13th player to be dismissed on 199 in Tests, and also won the man of the match award.

 On 17 February 2021, du Plessis announced his retirement from Tests after leading South Africa in 36 Test matches.

-International Centuries
+International centuries

-Faf du Plessis has scored centuries (100 or more runs in a single innings) on 10 occasions in Test, 12 occasions in One Day Internationals (ODIs) and once in Twenty20 Internationals (T20Is).

-He scored his first century in November 2012 against Australia on his debut, in the second innings of test match, in which he scored unbeaten 110 runs.
-His highest Test score came in December 2020 against Sri Lanka when he scored 199 in Centurion.
+du Plessis has scored ten Test match centuries, 12 ODI centuries, and a single century in a T20I.
+He scored his first century in November 2012 against Australia on his Test debut, making an unbeaten 110 runs.
+His highest Test score came in December 2020 against Sri Lanka when he scored 199 at Centurion.

 It was over three years later in his 51st ODI that he made his first ODI century, scoring 106 against Australia in Harare.
-His highest ODI score of 185 runs came on 7 February 2017, against Sri Lanka in Cape Town.
-During the course of the innings, he set the record for the second highest ODI score by a South African after 188 by Gary Kirsten.
+His highest ODI score of 185 runs came on in 2017 against Sri Lanka in Cape Town.
+During the course of the innings, he made the second highest ODI score by a South African.

-He scored his maiden T20I century against the West Indies in January 2015, becoming the first South African to score centuries in all three formats of the game.
+He scored his only T20I century against West Indies in January 2015, becoming the first South African to score centuries in all three formats of the game.